thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 ### Attestation Verification Claims
 {: #sec-keys}

-An Attestation Verification Claim carries the verification key associated with the Initial Attestation Key (IAK) of a CCA platform.
+Attestation Verification Claim carries the verification key associated with the Initial Attestation Key (IAK) of a CCA platform.
 When appraising Evidence, the Verifier uses the Implementation ID and Instance ID claims (see
 {{sec-cca-rot-id}}) to retrieve the verification key that it SHALL use to check the signature on the CCA platform token.
 This allows the Verifier to prove (or disprove) the Attester's claimed identity.

 Each verification key is provided alongside the corresponding CCA platform Instance and Implementation IDs (and, possibly, a CCA platform product identifier) in an